 This is normally reserved for the placement of a tissue expander in breast reconstruction.
-What this implies is that the implant is entirely covered by chest muscles.
+What this implies is that chest muscles entirely cover the implant.
 Both the pectoralis major and serratus anterior muscles are elevated off the chest wall to entirely enclose the implant.

 The reason to choose this approach is that skin integrity is often compromised in a mastectomy, and there is a high risk of skin loss and implant exposure.
 If this occurs in breast reconstruction, it normally leads to removing the implant and the need to start all over again.
 The underlying muscle is healthy and vascular; this may help preserve the implant if the skin fails to heal.

-This approach is almost never used in cosmetic breast augmentation.
+This approach is rarely used in cosmetic breast augmentation.
 The aesthetic outcome of this may be compromised since the implant can appear too high and out of balance within the breasts.

 This implant placement is the second most common in the US.
 Space is located above the chest muscle layer but immediately beneath the breast itself.
-It allows the proper location of the implant immediately behind the breast and there are no restrictions related to the underlying muscle anatomy.
+It allows the implant’s proper location immediately behind the breast, and there are no restrictions related to the underlying muscle anatomy.

 This placement provides the most direct impact of the implant on the breast to slightly elevate the nipple and areola without a lift.
 There is also no muscle-related distortion of the underlying implant that is frequently termed as animation deformity, where the implant can move with contraction of the pectorals muscle.
-Finally, this is the least painful placement since the muscle is not manipulated which is usually the result of the majority of the postoperative pain.
+Finally, this is the least painful placement since the muscle is not manipulated, which is usually the result of most postoperative pain.